mctools/mcpl/usage_cmdline.md

 - two magic lines for toc
 {:toc}

-The MCPL distribution includes a handy command-line tool, _mcpltool_, which can be used to either inspect MCPL files, or to carry out a limited number of operations on them.
+The MCPL distribution includes a handy command-line tool, `mcpltool`, which can be used to either inspect MCPL files, or to carry out a limited number of operations on them.

+This page includes a few examples of how `mcpltool` can be used, but users are referred to
-Please find more information in: {% include linkpaper.html subsection=2.3 %}.
+{% include linkpaper.html subsection=2.3 %} for more information.

+At the bottom of the page is also included a quick and dirty recipe for how the `mcpltool` command can be obtained without first downloading and installing the MCPL distribution (note that users of McStas, McXtrace and the ESS dgcode framework already have access to the command).

 ## Examples

-A few examples of how to use the _mcpltool_ are provided here.
-Note that a small sample MCPL file is included with the MCPL distribution at [examples/example.mcpl]({{"/raw/master/examples/example.mcpl" | prepend: site.github.repository_url }}), in case new users would like something to try the _mcpltool_ on.
+A few examples of how to use the `mcpltool` are provided here.
+Note that a small sample MCPL file is included with the MCPL distribution at [examples/example.mcpl]({{"/raw/master/examples/example.mcpl" | prepend: site.github.repository_url }}), in case new users would like something to try the `mcpltool` on.

 ### Run with no arguments to inspect file